 - Language exams

-- Questions from “Who Wants to Be a Millionaire?” style programs
+- Questions from “Who Wants to Be a Millionaire?”-style shows

 - Self-assessment tests in textbooks

-Remember: it doesn’t need to be a digitized exam, you can also digitize books or take photos of documents.
+Remember: it doesn’t have to be a digitized exam — you can also scan books or take photos of documents.

 When you find an exam, save its URL/name/article/source documentation and add it to the spreadsheet.